moinframe/kirby-paradocs/docs/02-write-docs/index.md

 {
   // The title of your plugin
   "title": "My Plugin",
+  // The description of your plugin
+  "description": "This is my plugin documentation",
   // The folder name where your documentation is located "root": "my-docs-folder",
   // Optional logo file placed in the assets folder